haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

   Thus, `completed` is updated by `bridgeTo()`.

 To prune the checkpoint map, all the entries with `certified = completed` can be pruned, except the one with the highest checkpoint ID.
-This entry needed by the `getLatestCompletedCheckpoint()` function.
+This entry is needed by the `getLatestCompletedCheckpoint()` function, which reverts if no checkpoint has completed yet.

 #### BridgeTo Anti-Replay Mechanism